phoenix090/reddit_api/README.md

 ```

 ### GET: localhost:8080/reddit/api/me/karma/
-Gets the karma of the user.
+* What: Gets the karma of the user.

-*Response:
+* Response:

 ```json
 {